Eidonko/Permutation-feed-povray/README.md

 The interpretation is in base B, where B is minimum base that can express s; in other words, you interpret each s\[*i*\] as a digit and set B as max (s\[*i*\]) + 1, *i*=0,...,*n*-1.

+# Latest changes

+- Feedpovray now generates spheres instead of cubes.
+- Added argument --max-size=_x_ that instructs feedpovray so as to generate spheres of radius _r_, where _r_ is a random number in 1.._x_.

 Please share with me the pictures that you create and like the most!

 (Eidon@tutanota.com)